nkannapadi101/Portfolio-/Project 2/READme.md

 **Multivariable logistic regression analysis of NHIS 2024**

-> Insurance coverage — not race — is the dominant driver of cost-related delays in medical care.
+> Insurance coverage is the dominant driver of cost-related delays in medical care.

 ## Problem